Margate

 History

-Margate was originally called South Atlantic City, and its growth was spurred by the opening of the Camden and Atlantic Railroad in the mid-1800s.
-The railroad provided convenient transportation to the South Jersey shore for Philadelphia residents, and seasonal homes and cottages began to be built in Atlantic City and south along Absecon Island.
+Margate was originally known as South Atlantic City, its growth fueled by the opening of the Camden and Atlantic Railroad in the mid-1800s.
+The new rail connection made the South Jersey shore easily accessible to Philadelphia residents, leading to the construction of seasonal cottages and summer homes that lined Absecon Island.

 About Margate